Mutual Broadcasting System: Acquisition by Westwood One

-In 1981, Mutual launched Dick Clark's National Music Survey, a three-hour-long weekly program combining music and interviews, a show Clark continued to host for even after having co-founded a competing syndicator, United Stations Radio Networks, earlier in the year.
-Sports commentaries were added featuring the likes of Tommy Lasorda and Pat Summerall, along with hourly "Wide Weekend of Sports" sportscasts throughout the weekend; the network also held play-by-play rights to Notre Dame college football, the PGA Tour, the LPGA, the United States Tennis Association and regional rights for four NFL teams.
+In 1981, Mutual launched Dick Clark's National Music Survey, a three-hour-long weekly program combining music and interviews, a show Clark continued to host even after co-founding a competing syndicator, United Stations Radio Networks, earlier in the year.
+Sports commentaries were added, featuring the likes of Tommy Lasorda and Pat Summerall, along with hourly "Wide Weekend of Sports" sportscasts throughout the weekend; the network also held play-by-play rights to Notre Dame college football, the PGA Tour, the LPGA, the United States Tennis Association and regional rights for four NFL teams.

 Mutual's satellite network was fully online by 1982, but the new technology allowed for additional networks to emerge, some—including efforts from NBC, ABC, CBS, RKO, Satellite Music Network and Transtar—providing continuous programming to radio stations on a "turnkey" basis.
 WCFL also failed to meet the network's expectations.
 Chuck Swirsky, hired as an evening sports talk host, later called WCFL "... the lowest rated 50-thousand watts station in American broadcast history.
 We had blank pages for logs.
 Zero commercial inventory.
-Any PSA content our traffic department received we immediately played on the air that night."
-As Mutual celebrated its 50th anniversary, Amway denied rumors of a possible sale but executive Richard DeVos admitted the company was disappointed with their venture into broadcasting, calling Mutual "a learning experience" and their stewardship of WCFL "not a very good one ...
+Any PSA content our traffic department received, we immediately played on the air that night."
+As Mutual celebrated its 50th anniversary, Amway denied rumors of a possible sale, but executive Richard DeVos admitted the company was disappointed with their venture into broadcasting, calling Mutual "a learning experience" and their stewardship of WCFL "not a very good one ...
 I began to question whether our people really knew how to run a radio station".
 Network president John Brian Clements asserted "this network is not for sale", but the radio stations were: WCFL was sold to Statewide Broadcasting in November 1983 at a $4 million loss and WHN was sold to Doubleday Broadcasting in October 1984 at a $1 million loss.
 Clements took over as president when Amway's board called for the resignation of several executives and followed downsizing due to "softening sales".